opensearch-project/documentation-website/_observing-your-data/ad/index.md

 1. Add in the detector details.
    - Enter a name and brief description.
 Make sure the name is unique and descriptive enough to help you to identify the purpose of the detector.
 1. Specify the data source.
    - For **Data source**, choose the index you want to use as the data source.
-You can optionally use index patterns to choose multiple indices.
+You can optionally use index patterns to choose multiple indexes.
    - (Optional) For **Data filter**, filter the index you chose as the data source.
 From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
 1. Specify a timestamp.
    - Select the **Timestamp field** in your index.